 There is no limit to the number of Results PDFs you can create or use.

 To use the PDF features, you must have a Pro 2 or higher service level.

 There are two main varieties of Results PDFs, "Built-In" and "User-Defined".

-"Built-In" Results PDFs are provided for you and you can simply select them in Results PDFs selectors.
-You can generally also apply a Results View and Results Labels to them.
-Here you can find examples of the Simple and Table formats.
+A "Built-In" Results PDF Table is provided for you and you can simply select it in Results PDFs selectors.
+You can also apply a Results View and Results Labels to it.

 "User-Defined" Results PDFs are those that you have setup.
 It is not necessary to create a custom Results PDF if you would like to just use the supplied ones.
 However, a "User-Defined" Results PDF allows you to customize the base PDF file that is used as well as how the results should be filled in.
 You can get started setting up a "User-Defined" Results PDF at the "Results->Results PDFs" page.
 See the sections below for more information.